TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FileStructure/ComposerJson.rst

 This caused the extension to be installed into :file:`.Build/Web/typo3conf/ext` when composer installed was called within the extension directory.
 This is a requirement in some cases for testing purposes.

-Since TYPO3 v11 this is no longer recommended, since the functionality was moved to the core with https://review.typo3.org/c/Packages/TYPO3.CMS/+/71029.

-It is however necessary to have a :file:`Resources/Build` directory for this to work.

 version
 -------